aabdelw1/PathFinding/README.md

 To use the ROS pacakge, start roscore, and then run publisher.py in python 2.7, passing the file of the obstacle map in as a parameter
 Ex: `python publisher.py my_map.json`

+#### Publishing to ROS
+To publish to ROS, simply follow these four steps:
+1. Start the ROS core service from your base directory `roscore`
+2. Start the ROS listener `python trap_listener.py`
+3. Run maintrap `python maintrap.py`
+4. After the TK visual is generated, click the red exit button.
+The terminal will ask if you want to publish to ROS. `Do you want to publish to ROS [y/n]:`

 #### Using this for Trap Placement